ishan-parihar/scrapecraft/docs/migration_plan.md

 # Migration Plan: Scrapecraft/OSINT-OS Consolidation

 ## Overview
 This document outlines the step-by-step migration plan to consolidate duplicate functionality in the Scrapecraft/OSINT-OS project, creating a unified architecture with clear boundaries.
+This plan has been updated to reflect the successful completion of the backend OSINT integration.

 ## Migration Phases